grafana/loki/docs/sources/setup/install/helm/deployment-guides/azure.md

       --id <APP-ID> \
       --parameters credentials.json
     ```
-    Replace `<APP-ID>` with the app ID you generated in the previous step. **Make sure you have also updated and saved the `credentials.json` file before running this step.**
+    Replace `<APP-ID>` with the app ID you generated in the previous step.

 1. Lastly add a role assignment to the app: